Sprague Fire

-The Sprague Fire was a wildfire in Glacier National Park in the U.S. state of Montana.
-It was first reported on August 10, 2017 around 8:30pm after it was caused by a lightning storm.
+The Sprague Fire was a wildfire in Glacier National Park in Montana.
+It was first reported on August 10, 2017, around 8:30 pm after being caused by a lightning storm.
 The fire encompassed 16982 acres.
 It nearly destroyed the historic Sperry Chalet.

 Start and early development

-Initially reported on August 10, 2017 on the north side of Sprague Creek, 9 mi northeast of West Glacier, Montana, by August 15, 2017, the fire was estimated to be 100 acres in size and situated in steep terrain.
+Initially reported on August 10, 2017, on the north side of Sprague Creek, 9 mi northeast of West Glacier, Montana, by August 15, 2017, the fire was estimated to be 100 acres in size and situated in steep terrain.
 Burning along the Gunsight Trail, the primary trail access to the Sperry Chalet, a historic backcountry lodging facility only accessible by trail, the fire forced the closing of the chalet, though the structure was not threatened at that time.
 The Sperry Chalet was built in 1913 by workers employed by the Great Northern Railway and is listed as on the National Register of Historic Places.
 It was part of the Great Northern Railway Buildings that have been listed as a National Historic Landmark.

 By August 18 the fire had spread to 519 acres on Mount Brown and firefighters had installed an irrigation system and hose lay in the Sperry Chalet area and wrapped the historic Mount Brown Fire Lookout tower with protective fire resistant material.
 By August 21, Sprague Fire had spread to encompass 1183 acres and was burning in a sparse vegetation zone on Lincoln Ridge.
 Nearly 100 firefighters had been assigned to the fire protecting structures such as Sperry Chalet with a portable pond and sprinklers and had the support of one helicopter performing water drops on hot spots.
 The fire assessment was that the sparse vegetation and somewhat cooler temperatures would help firefighters protect structures and that Sperry Chalet was not in imminent danger.
 By August 28, the fire has spread to over 1500 acres and firefighters continued to reduce fuel loads in potential burn areas and to protect and monitor conditions near Sperry Chalet.
 However, smoke was becoming a factor with hazardous smoke levels being recorded at the facilities in and near the Lake McDonald Lodge area.
 Sprinkler operations were also installed near footbridges on trails.